-An initial advertisement was placed in local and regional newspapers, notices were posted in prominent locations in most communities in the zone, and an extensive email to potential interest groups and individuals was done to inform potential participants of an initial meeting in both Springdale and Hampden.
-A listing of all invitees and the interest group they represent is listed in Appendix 2.
-The meeting site at Hampden was later moved to a more centralized location in
+An initial advertisement was placed in local and regional newspapers, notices were posted in prominent locations in most communities in the zone, and an extensive email to potential interest groups and individuals was circulated to inform potential participants of an initial meeting in both Springdale and Pollards Point.
+A listing of all invitees and the interest group they represent is listed in Appendix 3.
+The meeting site at Pollards Point was later moved to a more centralized location in Pasadena.

-Deer Lake.
 The initial meeting was designed to inform attendees of the change in the planning framework as a result of the new legislation, the ground rules for participation, and to form the new planning teams for each district.
-Attendance at these meetings was extremely poor therefore a second contact, mostly by telephone and email, was done in an attempt boost attendance.
-This resulted in increased attendance at subsequent meetings and planning teams were formed at each location.
-A list of planning team members and their affiliations is shown in Appendix 2.
+The second and subsequent meetings were held with the planning team.
+A list of planning team members and their affiliations is shown in Appendix 3.
 Planning team membership is not restricted to those listed and is open to anyone who wants to join the process at any time.